Home > Windows files > GoogleUpdaterService.exe

 XB

-Summary: 2 users judge GoogleUpdaterService.exe to be an essential file that should not be touched.
+Summary: 2 users consider GoogleUpdaterService.exe essential and should not be removed.
 2 users consider it harmless.
 However, 2 users consider this to be a suspicious process and would like to get rid of it. source: file.net

 How to uninstall Google Updater or Google Software Updater

-To remove gusvc from your computer, please follow the manual instructions below or use an automatic uninstaller product.
+To remove gusvc from your computer, please follow the manual instructions below.

 3. Click Add or remove programs.